iDestyKK/ppt_replay_tools/README.md

 # Puyo Puyo Tetris Replay Tools
 *A set of command line tools for handling replays.*

+**NOTE**: This repo is outdated (for Windows users at least).
+I'm keeping it here in case someone on another platform wants to compile and use it on Linux, Mac, etc. Check out [CN\_PPTRM](https://github.com/iDestyKK/CN_PPTRM) for a newer tool with a GUI.

 ## Synopsis
 Puyo Puyo Tetris got a PC port in 2018.
 However, the replay limit was still restricted to 50 replays.
 Fortunately, these are stored locally in a file